mbround18/docker-cargo-make/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests.
+This repository includes automation tools for maintaining Docker images and syncing with cargo-make releases.

+For development setup, available commands, and contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 For issues related to cargo-make functionality, please report them to the [cargo-make repository](https://github.com/sagiegurari/cargo-make/issues).